zxgcqupt/SWIM_Public/README.md

 * The research reported in this paper was supported by funds from NASA University Leadership Initiative program (Grant No. NNX17AJ86A, Technical Monitor: Dr. Kai Goebel) through subcontract to Arizona State University (Principal Investigator: Dr. Yongming Liu).
 * The support of FAA and Harris Corporation in accessing the SWIM data is appreciated.
-* This work was conducted in part using the resources of the Advanced Computing Center for Research and Education (ACCRE) at Vanderbilt University, Nashville, TN.
-The support is gratefully acknowledged.
+* This work was conducted in part using the resources of the Advanced Computing Center for Research and Education (ACCRE) at Vanderbilt University, Nashville, TN, USA.